harvardinformatics/pullican/README.txt

-Wsgi app that pulls and rebuilds a pelican site
+Wsgi app that pulls and rebuilds a pelican web site